BC-Master/BC-Master/README.md

 <br><br>

 ## :sassy_man:  About me
-- :school: Passionate and skilled Blockchain Developer offering 6 years of relevant experience and a proven track record of success in achieving extraordinary results.
+- :computer: Passionate and skilled Blockchain Developer offering 6 years of relevant experience and a proven track record of success in achieving extraordinary results.
 With strong attention to detail and accuracy and the important ability to function well in a team setting, David is looking for a Blockchain Developer job within a forward-moving company.
 - :technologist: I love using Software as a solution for every `Problem`
-- :computer: I am a competitive programmer mainly at `Codeforces`
-- :student: I’m currently learning: `Computer Science` and `Software Engineering`.
 - :thinking:
-- :nerd_face: Always `learning new things`
 <br>
 <h2 font-weight="bold">𝐒𝐤𝐢𝐥𝐥 𝐒𝐞𝐭</h2>
 <table>